[Skip to Content]

 Details

-Barzel R, Holt K. 2012.
-Child and adolescent oral health issues.
-Washington, DC: National Maternal and Child Oral Health Resource Center, 8 pp
+Barzel R, Holt K, eds.
+2023.
+Promoting oral health in schools: A resource guide (5th ed.).
+Washington, DC: National Maternal and Child Oral Health Resource Center, 22 pp

 National Maternal and Child Oral Health Resource Center